 The tool uses the current recommendations of the U.S. Preventive Services Task Force (USPSTF).
 USPSTF recommendations are sometimes different from those of other professional organizations, such as the American Cancer Society or the American College of Physicians.
 Always talk with your doctor to decide which screening tests are best for you and how often you may need them.

 You will receive a list of the screening tests recommended by the USPSTF as well as other screenings to consider.

 Screening for a disease means having a test to find out if you have a disease when symptoms first appear or even before they appear.
 Screening is important, because the sooner your doctor diagnoses a disease, the more likely it can be cured or managed.
 Managing a disease, especially when you first get it, may reduce its impact on your life or prevent or delay serious problems.

 Print a copy of the recommended screening tests.
 Take the list with you when you visit your doctor.
 Talk to your doctor about which screenings you may need.
-Your doctor may change the list based on your special needs.
-He or she will explain what is involved in each screening test and answer any questions you may have.
+Your doctor may change the list based on your needs.
+The doctor will explain what is involved in each screening test and will answer any questions you may have.

 You may not have to go to your doctor's office for some screening tests.
 You may be able to do some tests at a health fair, your local pharmacy, or even at home.